 - 46. According to the 2014 census, Myanmar has a population of 51.4 million.
-While ethnically disaggregated data from the census are not yet available, estimates suggest that the Bamarare the largest ethnic group, comprising around two-thirds of the population, with a large number of ethnic groups accounting for about one-third.
-The majority Bamar population mainly lives in the central and delta parts of the country (divided into seven administrative Regions) while the ethnic groups live mainly, though not exclusively, in the mountainous border areas (roughly corresponding to the country's seven States: Kayah, Kayin, Kachin, Chin, Mon, Rakhine, and Shan).
+While ethnically disaggregated data from the census are not yet available, estimates suggest that the Bamar are the largest ethnic group, comprising around two-thirds of the population, with a large number of ethnic minorities accounting for about one-third.
+The majority Bamar population mainly lives in the central and delta parts of the country (divided into seven administrative Regions) while the ethnic minorities live mainly, though not exclusively, in the mountainous border areas (roughly corresponding to the country's seven States: Kayah, Kayin, Kachin, Chin, Mon, Rakhine, and Shan).
 Main minority groups include Shan, Kayin, Rakhine, Chin, Mon, Kachin, and Kayah.
-These eight "ethnic races," including the majority Bamar, are subdivided into 135 officially recognized ethnic groups and belong to five linguistic families (Tibeto-Burman, Mon-Khmer, Tai-Kadai, Hmong-Mien, and Malayo-Polynesian); there are no population figures for ethnic group. - 47.
+These eight "ethnic races," including the majority Bamar, are subdivided into 135 officially recognized ethnic groups and belong to five linguistic families (Tibeto-Burman, Mon-Khmer, Tai-Kadai, Hmong-Mien, and Malayo-Polynesian); there are no population figures for ethnic minority sub-groups. - 47.
 According to Chapter 1, clause 22 of the 2008 Constitution of Myanmar, the Union Government of Myanmar is committed to assisting in developing and improving the education, health, language, literature, arts, and culture of Myanmar's "national races."
 It is stated, that the "Union shall assist: - To develop language, literature, fine arts and culture of the National races; - To promote solidarity, mutual amity and respect and mutual assistance among the National races; and - To promote socio-economic development including education, health, economy, transport and communication, [and] so forth, of less-developed National races." - 48.
-The Ethnic Rights Protection Law (The Comprising of Pyi Thu Hluttaw and AmothaHluttaw

-(PyidaungsuHluttaw) Law No.8, 2015), 24th February 2015.
-This law provides definitions of ethnic groups, Ministry, Union minister, Ministry of State or Region, State or Region minister, roles and responsibilities of the Ministry of Ethnic Affairs in ethnic affairs which means to promote sustainable socio-economic development that is including language, literature, fine arts, culture, customs and traditions of the national races, religious, historical heritages, peace and the included opportunities in 2008 Constitution of Myanmar.
 The constitution provides equal rights to the various ethnic groups included in the national races and a number of laws and regulations aim to preserve their cultures and traditions.
 This includes the establishment of the University for the Development of the National Races of the Union which was promulgated in 1991 to, among other things, preserve and understand the culture, customs and traditions of the national races of the Union, and strengthen the Union spirit in the national races of the Union while residing in a friendly atmosphere and pursuing education at the University.
-However, the list of recognized ethnic groups has not been updated since 1982.

-49. Since independence, there have been recurring conflicts between the Government and a number of ethnic armed groups over a range of issues, including relating to greater autonomy, recognition of cultural rights, and governance of natural resources.
+However, the list of recognized ethnic groups has not been updated since 1982. - 49.
+Since independence, there have been recurring conflicts between the Government and a number of ethnic armed groups over a range of issues, including relating to greater autonomy, recognition of cultural rights, and governance of natural resources.
 The Government's peace initiative, launched in 2011, has seen the conclusion or renewal of a number of ceasefire agreements with some ethnic armed groups, although conflict continues in several areas, including in Kachin State, northern Shan State, and Rakhine State.
-Following a number of bilateral ceasefire agreements between the Government and ethnic armed groups, some ethnicgroups have been granted authority over political and economic affairs in their areas, which in some cases are sizeable.
-Social and other public services were developed by ethnic authorities, often with support from NGOs, and are still operating in severalareas.
+Following a number of bilateral ceasefire agreements between the Government and ethnic armed groups, some ethnic minority groups have been granted authority over political and economic affairs in their areas, which in some cases are sizeable.
+Social and other public services were developed by ethnic authorities, often with support from NGOs, and are still operating in several areas.
 There have also been incidents of communal violence related to religious affiliation, especially in Rakhine State.